NECA's Safety Awards include two programs, the Safety Excellence, and the Zero-Injury Achievement Programs.

 - Finalist applications will then be sent to district for review.

-- Safety Excellence and Zero Injury Awards will be sent directly to winning companies and will be recognized at association national, chapter and district meetings including the NECA Safety Professionals Conference.
+- Safety Excellence and Zero Injury plaques will be sent directly to winning companies and will be recognized at association national, chapter and district meetings including the NECA Safety Professionals Conference.

-- Only one application submission is required to be entered for both awards.
+- Only one application submission is required to be entered for both recognition programs.

-- NOTE: the username and password for the awards website is separate from your NECAnet username and password.
+- NOTE: the username and password for the recognition website is separate from your NECAnet username and password.
 You must register as a new participant every year.

 View online application

-Download the 2018 awards survey form to collect the data necessary prior to completing your online application.
+Download the 2018 survey form to collect the data necessary prior to completing your online application.

-There are four parts to the award selection criteria:
+There are four parts to the selection criteria:

 - Incident Rates

 - Recordable Cases

 - Non-Fatal Cases Without Lost Workdays

 - Experience Modification Rate (EMR past 3 years documented)